SravanKonda-k/SMART-SENTIMENT-ANALYZER-AND-EMAILER/README.md

 Author

-Madhu Arruri
+Sravan Kumar Konda
 JNTUH UCESTH Hyderabad
-Graduation Year: 2026
+Graduation Year: 2027
-Contact: madhu@email.com
+Contact: sravankonda73@gmail.com

 Like This Project?

 If you found this useful, give it a star on GitHub and share it with others preparing smart sentiment-based applications!